 Next, add a teaspoon of cream of tartar and add a drop of food coloring (the color of your choice).

 Mixing: You can whip aquafaba in a blender, but for best results, use a hand or stand mixer!
-Avoid whisking it by hand since it takes quite a long time and does not produce as good of a results.
+Avoid whisking it by hand since it takes quite a long time and does not produce as good of a result.

 Whipping aquafaba generally takes 2-5 minutes to get to semi-firm stiff peaks, depending on your equipment.